 At the start of the program insert a sync all statement with an iostat= specifier to ensure that all images are executing.

-6.59.2 Guidance to language users

-TBD

 6.60 Concurrency – Directed termination [CGT]

 The vulnerability as described in ISO/IEC 24772-1 clause 6.60 does not apply to Fortran, since termination of another image is not supported by Fortran except for the termination of all images by the error stop statement.